julianna kunstler logo

 Erase all pencil lines.

-Stylize all corners in the drawing.
+Stylize the corners in the drawing for added effect.

 You can skip the small shapes though...